The Polish pope might have found inspiration for the Luminous Mysteries in a saint he canonized the year before writing his encyclical.

 5) The institution of the Eucharist

-What’s interesting is that while he never stated publicly the source for this inspiration, a year earlier in 2001 John Paul II beatified Saint George Preca, a Carmelite priest from Malta.
+What’s interesting is that while he never stated publicly the source for this inspiration, a year earlier in 2001 John Paul II beatified George Preca, a Carmelite priest from Malta.
 The Vatican biography notes how Preca, “In 1957 … suggested the use of five ‘Mysteries of Light’ for the private recitation of the Rosary.”

 According to the Carmelites, Preca’s own division of the “Mysteries of Light” bears a remarkable similarity to John Paul II’s.